Sports car racing: Growth at a national level

-A breed of powerful hybrids appeared in the 50s and 60s and raced on both sides of the Atlantic, featuring European chassis and large American engines – from the early Allard cars via hybrids such as Lotus 19s fitted with large engines through to the AC Cobra.
-The combination of mostly British chassis and American V8 engines gave rise to the popular and spectacular Can-Am series in the 1960s and 1970s.
+A breed of powerful hybrids appeared in the 50s and 60s and raced on both sides of the Atlantic, featuring European chassis and large American engines – from the early Allard cars via hybrids such as Lotus 19s fitted with large engines through to the AC Cobra and De Tomaso Pantera.
+The combination of mostly British or Italian chassis and American V8 engines gave rise to the popular and spectacular Can-Am series in the 1960s and 1970s.

 In Britain 2-litre sports cars were initially popular (the Bristol engine being readily available and cheap), subsequently 1100 cc sports racers became a very popular category for young drivers (effectively supplanting 500 cc F3), with Lola, Lotus, Cooper and others being very competitive, although at the other end of the scale in the early to mid-1960s the national sports racing scene also attracted sophisticated GTs and later a crop of large-engined "big bangers" the technology of which largely gave rise to Can-Am but soon died out.
 Clubmans provided much entertainment at club-racing level from the 1960s into the 1990s and John Webb revived interest in big sports prototypes with Thundersports in the 1980s.
 There was even enough interest in Group C to sustain a C2 championship for a few years; at 'club' level Modified Sports Car ("ModSports") and Production Sports Car ("ProdSports") races remained a feature of most British race meetings into the 1980s, evolving into a "Special GT" series that was essentially Formula Libre for sports or saloon cars.
 After a relative period of decline in the 1980s a British GT Championship emerged in the mid-90s.

 Italy found itself with both grassroots racing with a plethora of Fiat based specials (often termed "etceterinis") and small Alfa Romeos, and exotica such as Maserati and Ferrari – who also sold cars to domestic customers as well as racing on the world stage.
 Road races such as the Mille Miglia included everything from stock touring cars to World Championship contenders.
 The Mille Miglia was the largest sporting event in Italy until a fatal accident caused its demise in 1957.
-The Targa Florio, another tough road race, remained part of the world championship until the 1970s and remained as a local race for many years afterwards.
+The Targa Florio on the island of Sicily, another tough road race, remained part of the world championship until the 1973 and remained as a local race for a few years afterwards.